marcovth/cfphp/README.md

 Why this project?

 * It will make easier for CFML coders to switch to PHP.
 * PHP hosting is cheaper and easier to obtain than CFML hosting.
 All current Coldfusion engines seem to require a Java layer/server.
-There a lot more php hosts than host companies offering Java.
+There are lot more php hosts to chose from than host companies offering Java or Adobe Coldfusion/Lucee.
+Did I mention that Adobe Coldfusion/Lucee hosting is often a lot more expensive!
 * In my experience, PHP servers are faster than (shared) CFML servers.
 Java based scripts can get memory issues, requiring server reboots.
 * CFML offers a bit more higher level programming with functionality inside HTML-like CF-tags.
 * The is less CFML code than with PHP == less debugging.
 (Hopefully better PHP programmers will pick up this project to make it 100% CFML compatible.)